Funny the Way It Is

 "Funny the Way It Is" is the first single from Dave Matthews Band's album Big Whiskey & the GrooGrux King.
 Matthews said that it "talks about the world of opposites that we are in."
-The single reached number 37 on the Billboard Hot 100, number 22 on the Modern Rock Tracks (their first song on that chart since 2002's Grey Street), and number 17 on the Hot Digital Songs chart in its first week of release.
+The single reached number 37 on the Billboard Hot 100 (their fourth and final top 40 hit to date), number 22 on the Modern Rock Tracks (their first song on that chart since 2002's "Grey Street"), and number 17 on the Hot Digital Songs chart in its first week of release.
 It is also their first number one on the AAA chart since 2002's "Where Are You Going".

 The song was also released as a free download on the band's website.

 Music video

 A music video was released in June 2009, shortly after the album was released.
 It was directed by Fenton Williams and produced by Ryan Gall and Jeff Crane of Filament Productions.